 You’ve likely heard the name Montessori, and for good reason.
 This philosophy is built on a child-centered approach to learning where independence, curiosity, and hands-on exploration are key.
 In a Montessori classroom, you’ll see children of mixed ages working with specially designed learning materials at their own pace.
 Teachers act as guides, observing and supporting each child’s individual journey.
 The environment is carefully prepared to encourage self-directed learning and collaboration, helping children develop concentration, self-discipline, and a genuine love for discovery.

-Waldorf-Inspired Programs
+Waldorf-Inspired Approaches

 Waldorf-inspired programs take a holistic approach that centers on creativity and imagination.
 The philosophy believes that young children learn best through imitation and hands-on activities that engage their senses.
 A typical day in a Waldorf-inspired classroom involves storytelling, music, art, and plenty of imaginative play.
 The curriculum is designed to be developmentally appropriate, with a predictable rhythm that helps children feel secure.
 These programs aim to integrate the arts and academics, nurturing a child’s mind, body, and spirit in a warm, homelike environment.

-Play-Based Learning
+Play-Based Philosophies

 The core idea behind play-based learning is simple: play is the work of childhood.
 In these programs, the classroom is set up with various learning centers—like a block area, a dramatic play corner, and a sensory table—where children can freely explore their interests.
 Teachers facilitate learning by asking questions and introducing new ideas, but the children lead the way.
 This approach helps children develop crucial social skills, creativity, and problem-solving abilities.
 Through hands-on experiences, they learn to communicate, collaborate, and make sense of the world around them in a joyful, low-pressure setting.